About A Prairie Home Companion|

 Today, A Prairie Home Companion is heard by 4 million listeners each week on more than 600 public radio stations, and abroad on America One and the Armed Forces Networks in Europe and the Far East.
 Garrison recalls, "When the show started, it was something funny to do with my friends, and then it became an achievement that I hoped would be successful, and now it's a good way of life."

 A Prairie Home Companion is produced by Prairie Home Productions, and distributed nationwide by American Public Media.
-The program is underwritten by Allianz and Ford.
+The program is underwritten by Ford and Holiday Vacations.

 More About PHC|